Table of contents

 Salt (1 tsp): Brings out all the flavors.

-Buttermilk (1 cup): Its tangy flavor is the heart of Southern cornbread.
+Buttermilk (1 cup): Its tangy flavor is the heart of Southern Cornbread.

-Egg (1 huge): Acts as a binder to hold the cornbread together.
+Egg (1 huge): Acts as a binder to hold the Cornbread together.

-Step-by-Step Recipe for Southern Cornbread
+Step-by-Step for Southern Cornbread Recipe

 Preheat the Oven and Skillet